itsFDavid/Bases-de-datos/Problemario para operaciones CRUD.md

 -- 2
 SELECT nombre, email FROM clientes;
 -- 3
-SELECT * FROM clientes WHERE telefono REGEXP'[555]';
+SELECT * FROM clientes WHERE telefono LIKE '555%';
 -- 4
-SELECT * FROM clientes WHERE nombre="López"
+SELECT * FROM clientes WHERE nombre LIKE '_López_';
 -- 5
-SELECT * FROM clientes
+SELECT * FROM clientes ORDER BY nombre ASC;
 -- 6
 SELECT email FROM clientes WHERE MOD(id_cliente, 2) = 0;
 -- 7